o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents.md

 linktitle: Auto-components
 ---

 *Auto-components* provide a convenient way to create multiplayer components that require network synchronization.
 Using [AzAutoGen](/docs/user-guide/programming/autogen), you can process auto-component files found inside of your project during builds to create C++ classes for components and controllers that provide network replication and remote function calls.
-Auto-components also take care of edit and behavior context bindings so that the bound component shows in **O3DE Editor** and works with **Open 3D Engine (O3DE)** scripting.
+Auto-components also manage edit and behavior context bindings so that the bound component shows in **O3DE Editor** and works with **Open 3D Engine (O3DE)** scripting.

 ## Auto-component file structure